Across Bavaria to the Alps, Up to the Glacier and Back to the Lake

-There are days when the entire beauty of a region unfolds in just a few hours – and our trip to Zell am See and Kaprun was exactly that kind of day.
-Right at 8:30 a.m. we left Salzburg, accompanied by the soft morning light that bathed the old town’s rooftops in golden hues.
+There are days when the full beauty of a region unfolds in just a few hours – and our trip to Zell am See and Kaprun was just such a day.
+We set off from Salzburg on time at 8:30 a.m., accompanied by the gentle morning light that made the roofs of the old town glow in warm gold.

 The route first took us across the Bavarian border, past gentle hills and sleepy villages in the Berchtesgaden region, before reentering Austria at Lofer.
 From there, the scenery opened up with green meadows, rushing rivers, and steep mountain slopes until the mighty Hohe Tauern appeared on the horizon near Saalfelden.

-We had planned a day full of contrasts: the historic market square of Zell am See, the crystal-clear waters of Lake Zell, the quiet elegance of Elisabeth Park, and, as the absolute highlight, the glacier world of the Kitzsteinhorn in Kaprun.
-One thing was clear from the start: if you want to experience the Kitzsteinhorn, go in the morning – the last cable cars usually depart between 4:30 and 5:00 p.m., depending on the season.
+If you want to experience the Kitzsteinhorn, you should go up in the morning – depending on the season, the last gondolas depart between 16:30 and 17:00.
 So after a short breakfast at the market, our first great adventure began: an ascent to over 3,000 meters into the eternal ice.

 What followed was a day that flew by in a blur – fresh mountain air, overwhelming views, relaxed moments by the lake, and an evening crowned by the music fountain show in Elisabeth Park, where water danced to melodies from classical music, films, and pop.
 It was the perfect blend of nature, culture, and enjoyment – and proof that even a single day can create memories that last a lifetime.